MAIN RESEARCH AREAS OF THE LABORATORY:

 – testing of materials, assessment and analysis of their qualitative indicators.

 RELIABILITY OF POWER PLANT FACILITIES: RESEARCH OF METAL AGING PROCESSES AND DEGRADATION OF PROPERTIES DUE TO THE IMPACT OF OPERATIONAL FACTORS

-The Laboratory carries out research aimed at the investigation of processes of ageing of steel and special alloys that are used as the constructional elements for power plants and to study patterns of aging processes, solve issues regarding control of these processes and service life.
-Applying mechanical tests, X-ray Diffraction (XRD) and elemental composition analysis, as well as optic and scanning electron microscopy, structural and property changes of steel and non-ferrous metal alloys are studied.
+The Laboratory carries out research aimed at the investigation of ageing processes of steel and special alloys that are used as constructional elements for power plants and at studying patterns of aging processes, solving issues concerning control of these processes and service life.
+Applying mechanical tests, X-ray Diffraction (XRD) and elemental composition analysis, as well as optic and scanning electron microscopy, structural and property changes of aged steel and non-ferrous alloys are studied.
 Experimental and numerical methods are used to predict operational reliability taking into account material ageing processes and other operational factors.
-The implementation of this work focuses on the investigation of the fundamental physical and chemical phenomena affecting structure and properties of metals.
-In this research direction, researchers of the Laboratory participate in long-term institutional scientific research and experimental development programs: Scientific research of safety important processes taking place in nuclear and thermal nuclear facilities (Task 9) and Research of processes of nuclear power plant operation decommissioning, nuclear waste and spent nuclear fuel management and radiation impact analysis (Task 5).
+The implementation of the work focuses on the investigation of fundamental physical and chemical phenomena affecting structure and properties of metals.
+In this research direction, researchers of the Laboratory participate in long-term institutional scientific research and experimental development programs: Scientific research of safety important processes taking place in nuclear and thermal nuclear facilities and Research of processes of nuclear power plant operation decommissioning, nuclear waste and spent nuclear fuel management and radiation impact analysis